What is a Cloud Service/Platform?

 What is required from a technical perspective in order for AppCheck to scan a Cloud Service or Platform?

-AppCheck is able to scan cloud-based web services where they are presented on a public IP address over the public internet.
+By default, all customers are able to use AppCheck to scan cloud-based web services where they are presented on a public IP address over the public internet.
+This is performed using our default "public" scan hubs.
 In order to scan the serving infrastructure, or any web services that are exposed only within a private cloud or VPC, it would typically be necessary for customers to deploy an AppCheck internal scan hub within their private cloud estate.

 For further information on internal hubs see: